CHL

 Go to the Texas DPS website and register online.

-Texas DPS Cost: You can register with Texas DPS BEFORE you take our class or up to two years AFTER you take our class for a New License or 6 months AFTER you take our class for a Renewal.
+Texas DPS Cost: You can register with Texas DPS BEFORE you take our class or up to two years AFTER you take our class for a New License.

 Get Your Electronic Fingerprints